dsyer/presos/decks/tracing.md

 * Tracers collect timing data and transport it over HTTP or Kafka or (via Spring Cloud) Rabbit.

-* Collectors store spans in MySQL or Cassandra (or in memory).
+* Collectors store spans in MySQL or EasticSearch or Cassandra (or in memory).

 * Users query for traces via Zipkin's Web UI or Api.